poppy gardens with mt tsukuba in the background while the sunrises

 Autumn: Shinkyo Bridge and Nikko Toshogu (神橋, shinkyo) (日光東照宮, Nikko Toshogu)

 A popular autumn day trip destination to visit from Tokyo is the small city of Nikko (read more in our travel article about Nikko).
 One of the main reasons for its popularity is its beautiful autumn colors alongside traditional Japanese architecture.
-The red Shinkyo Bridge looks beautiful against the vibrant autumn leaves, and there is a calm in the air as you walk through the temple grounds of Nikko Toshogu.
-The best time to see the foliage is usually October.
+The red Shinkyo Bridge pops against the vibrant autumn leaves, a calmness in the air fills the temple grounds of Nikko Toshogu.
+The peak foliage-viewing time is usually October.

 Hours: